 Beyond this screen are numerous more "debug rooms", but there's nothing else to do, as the entire remainder of the debug room is simply a sprite test, although there's some interesting stuff here if you care to explore.

-Finally, the only way out of the debug room is via the RegionMap, so you may wish to either visit the debug room as Blue, or hack in a RegionMap via GameShark.
+The only way out of the debug room is via the RegionMap, so you may wish to either visit the debug room as Blue or hack in a RegionMap via GameShark.

-Though T260G is able to change his body to any of the game's available mec-types in his own chapter, one of the forms stands out for being unused by anyone else in the game: The Type 7 body.
+Though T260G is able to change his body to any of the game's available mec-types in his own chapter, one form stands out for being unused by anyone else in the game: the Type 7 body.
 And that's exactly what CommonMec happens to be.
 It's possible that CommonMec is the mec from Scrap who runs the inn, since it does appear to be the only actual Type 7 mec in the game, but if you were ever supposed to be able to recruit it, well, the method for doing so was scrapped.
 Pun intended.
-Nevertheless, CommonMec works perfectly both in battle and out, so why it wasn't included, we may never know.
+Nevertheless, CommonMec works perfectly both in battle and out.

 Other Unused Sprites